-The Pinnacle trail is less than two miles and leads you through veritable fairy wonderland to a breathtaking 360-degree view.
+The Pinnacle trail is less than two miles and leads you through a veritable fairy wonderland to a breathtaking 360-degree view.
 These vistas from the summit offer forested rolling peaks as far as the eye can see.

 Folk Art Center (milepost 382)

 They have a hiking trail on the property and access to the Mountain-to-Sea Trail from the center.
 There are a variety of creations from hundreds of local artists to browse and buy, everything from accessories to home furnishings.
-It is recognized as the oldest craft shop in America.
+It is the oldest craft shop in America.

-Chimney Rock State Park (milepost 384.7)
+Chimney Rock State Park (Exit at milepost 384.7)

 Biltmore Estate (milepost 388.8)

-The Biltmore is America’s largest home as well as a museum and estate worth exploring for a day or more.
-It’s a chateau-style mansion with 250 rooms residing on an 8,000-acre grounds.
-The gardens are elaborate and include one of the most complete collections of azaleas and a gorgeous network of forested trails.
+The Biltmore is not far off the Blue Ridge Parkway, and the gardens are elaborate and include an astounding collection of azaleas and a gorgeous network of forested trails.
 It’s also home to one of the most visited wineries.

 Sliding Rock (milepost 411.8)

-Located on Looking Glass Creek within Pisgah National Forest, Sliding Rock is perfect waterfall near Asheville for adventure lovers.
+Located on Looking Glass Creek within Pisgah National Forest, Sliding Rock is the perfect waterfall near Asheville for adventure lovers.
 It’s a natural 60-foot rock water slide with an eight-foot-deep pool at the end.
 Sliding along with the rushing 11,000 gallons of water each minute is the best way to beat the heat.